JessyDL/paradigm/readme.md

 | ![](https://img.shields.io/badge/ARM64-Android-blue.svg?style=for-the-badge)|  ![](https://img.shields.io/badge/deploy-success-green.svg?style=for-the-badge)|   - | Vulkan/GLES|
 ## Building
 ### Prerequisites
-To use `assembler` on Windows, Bash on Ubuntu on Windows should be installed.
+Python 3+
 [CMake ]( http://cmake.org/) 3.11 or higher is required on all platforms.

 ### Creating the project files
-You can build the libraries using the provided build.py file that can be invoked, or by invoking cmake directly.
-The build.py just helps you to set up a workspace and sets some critical defines that will be used in the build process.
+You can build the libraries using the provided paradigm.py file that can be invoked, or by invoking cmake directly.
+The paradigm.py just helps you to set up a workspace and sets some critical defines that will be used in the build process.

 So far only MSVC (2019), and CLang (6.0.0) with LLVM 7 - 8 and libc++ are supported.
 The project will likely incorrectly generate for other compilers/setups.

 If lost, the docker folder contains a setup environment for both linux (ubuntu), as well as windows.
 You can see all dependencies your platform needs right there.

-#### build.py
+#### paradigm.py
-The build script is a helper script to set everything up quick and easy.
+The paradigm script is a helper script that can invoke, amongst others, the builder script (tools/build.py).
+Invoke the builder script using `--run build`, this will set everything up quick and easy.
 It will generate a solution in the `/project_file/{generator}/{architecture}/` folder by default, and when building it will output to `/builds/{generator}/{architecture}/`.
-You can tweak various settings and values, you'll find them at the top of the `build.py` file.
+You can tweak various settings and values, you'll find them at the top of the `tools/build.py` file.

+As an example running `py paradigm.py --run build --graphics vulkan gles --generator Ninja --cmake_params="-DPE_MODE=EXE"` will set up the project as an executable, with all available graphics backends, using the Ninja build tool.
 #### cmake
 The less easy way, but perhaps better and easier to integrate.
 The values that are required to be set can be seen in the cmake invocation in build.py, but will be repeated here:
 -`DBUILD_DIRECTORY="path/to/where/to/build/to"` (not to be confused with where the project files will be)